ZXnutronic/DeciLoad/README.md

 The default values for pre-emphasis and low-frequency compensation have been found to be roughly optimal for reliable operation when recorded to cassette tape and loaded on a 48k ZX Spectrum.
 The pre-compensation process manipulates the input waveform quite strongly, to the extent that the data is generally unrecognisable if it has NOT been passed through a tape recording / playback process and through the tape input circuitry of a real ZX Spectrum.
 Spectrum emulators generally do NOT model the signal manipulation effects of real tape and ZX Spectrum hardware, and so will fail to load an encoded WAV file using the default settings.
 To generate a DeciLoad-encoded WAV file suitable for loading into an emulator, some of the pre-compensation options must be disabled or significantly reduced in magnitude.

-Currently the output WAV file is always in 16-bit (signed) format.
-Generally the output will easily tolerate conversion to 8-bit resolution without affecting reliability.
-(I would NOT recommend compressing it with a lossy codec such as MP3!)
+The output WAV file is in 1-channel (mono), 8-bit (unsigned) format.

 **Examples:**